shalommmitz/localstack_cdk_python__template/README.md

  You will need to type your user password twice: once to install Ansible and then to allow Ansible to perform the global installation.

+If you choose to install using Ansible, as explained above, jump to the step "Configure AWS profile"

 ### Globally install the Localstack dependencies:

 ```